-70% of respondents surveyed in the Global Governance, Risk and Compliance Report said the changes to the quality management Standard, ISO 9001:2015, had a positive impact on their business.
-So, what are the benefits of a quality management system and how can a QMS help you to improve quality in your business?
+70% of respondents surveyed in the Global Governance, Risk and Compliance Report said that the changes to the quality management standard, ISO 9001:2015, had a positive impact on their business.
+But what are the benefits of a quality management system and how can a QMS help you to improve quality in your business?

-We share six advantages of a quality management system and what mistakes to avoid.
+Here are six advantages of a quality management system and some key mistakes to avoid.

 The purpose of a quality management system

-Think back to a time when you've purchased something, and you were really disappointed.
+Think back to a time when you were disappointed with a purchase.
 Perhaps it was a car, a mobile phone or something less expensive like a pen.
 You got home and discovered that the product you bought was faulty.
 How did that make you feel?

-It didn't do what you wanted.
-So, you either called up the call centre, complained to everyone about it or just left it, really dissatisfied, and determined never to purchase anything from that business again.
-The purpose of a quality management system is to prevent the issues with the product or service from arising before you become dissatisfied.
+You might have called up the call centre to complain, or maybe just left it, really dissatisfied, and determined never to purchase anything from that business again.
+The purpose of a quality management system is to prevent the issues with the product or service from arising before they reach the hands of the customer.

 ISO 9001:2015, the quality management system standard, helps your business to demonstrate the ability to consistently supply products and services that meet customer and applicable statutory and regulatory requirements.
 It helps ensure your customers stay satisfied.